Senior Housing Solutions Logo

 Home Health Care:

 • Medical care at home is limited.
-Doctors no longer make house calls, so you’ll need transportation for appointments and therapy.
+Most Doctors do not make house calls, so you’ll need transportation for appointments and therapy.

 • Home Health Aides can assist with basic personal care, but they’re not licensed to provide extensive medical services or dispense medication.